 To make the website consistent with your branding and print materials your developer will need your logo, brand style guide (if you have one) and the originals of any images used to customise your site.
 You might need to approach your graphic designer to share these with your web developer.

-They will want to know the names of the fonts you use and will need any key design files that you were given by your logo designer or brand developer.
+A web designer will want to know the names of the fonts you use and will need any key design files that you were given by your logo designer or graphic designer that developed your brand.

-It is useful to give them any printed materials you have if you want to keep your branding consistent across print and web.
-Have you got
+It is useful to give your web developer any printed materials you have if you want to keep your branding consistent across print and web.

 - Your logo in its original form?